rightedges/japanese-maple-book/chapters/15-calendar.md

 In winter, the tree is dormant, but the gardener should be observant.
 This is the best time to see the "bones" of your tree and prepare for the sprint of spring.

-### January: The Major Cut
+### January: The Structural Audit
-*   **Structural Pruning**: Since the tree is leafless, you can see the architecture clearly.
-This is the month for "The Big Cuts"—removing primary branches that are crossing or rubbing.
+*   **Observation**: Since the tree is leafless, you can see the architecture clearly.
+Use this month to identify "misbehaving" branches—those crossing, rubbing, or growing inward.
 *   **Protection**: During extreme cold snaps (below 15°F / -9°C), move containerized trees into an unheated garage.
 Check the soil; if it is bone-dry, give it a small drink.
 A frozen tree that is also dry will suffer from "winter desiccation."
 *   **Pro-Tip**: Take photos of the bare structure.
 It is the best time to plan the "windows" you want to create in the summer canopy.

-### February: The Planning Phase
+### February: The Master’s Window (Optimal Pruning)
+*   **The Major Cut**: While you can prune any time in winter, **Late February to Early March** (just as buds begin to swell) is the gold standard.
+*   **The "Why" of Timing**:
+    1.  **Sap Flow Surgery**: As the tree wakes up, sap flow increases.
+While the tree may "bleed," this sap is rich in nutrients and hormones that act as a natural sealant.
+    2.  **Rapid Healing**: Wounds made now heal in **7-10 days**, compared to weeks or months if cut in deep December.
+This "Healing Sprint" minimizes the window for fungal infection.
+    3.  **Visual Precision**: You get the best of both worlds—clear visibility of the "bones" and the immediate regenerative energy of spring.
 *   **Dormant Spraying**: Apply "Dormant Oil" now to smother overwintering insect eggs.
 *   **Scion Collection**: If you plan to graft (Chapter 12), collect your scion wood now while the tree is fully dormant.
-*   **Nursery Orders**: The "Rare and Unique" cultivars go fast.
-Place your orders by February 15th to ensure May delivery.

 ---